thep1geon/nomi/README.md

 ## TODO List

+- [ ] Rewrite the Nomi compiler in C
 - [x] Better printing of compiler types (~Location~, ~ast~, ~Token~)
     - [x] Rework how the AST is represented internally
 - [x] Start work on IR layer to abstract frontend and backend